Software⏱️ 4 min read📅 2026-06-03

 How to Fix: Trying to git pull with error: cannot open .git/FETCH_HEAD: Permission denied

-Git permission error resolved by changing ownership of .git directory.
+Git permission denied error resolved by changing ownership or using sudo with -i flag.

 ✨ Wrapping Up

-By following these steps, you should be able to resolve the 'cannot open .git/FETCH_HEAD: Permission denied' error and successfully pull changes from your remote repository.
+By following these steps, you should be able to resolve the 'cannot open .git/FETCH_HEAD: Permission denied' error and continue using your Git repository without any further issues.
+Remember to always verify your SSH connection and update your Git configuration regularly to ensure a smooth workflow.

 Did this fix your problem?